nitanshu/nitanshu.github.io/_posts/2015-08-28-implementing-cropper-in-rails.md

 ##Cropper

-To implement cropper in rails for cropping and zoom in and out you
+To implement cropper in rails for cropping and zoom in and out you need to download it from [cropper home page](http://fengyuanchen.github.io/cropper/)

 ### application.css